All You Need to Know About Hair Dye Allergies: Symptoms, Causes, and Treatment

 After scalp damage has healed, you can try the following tips to help promote full recovery:

-- Massage your scalp gently with your fingertips or a soft-bristled brush every day or second day to stimulate blood circulation and promote hair growth.
+- Massage your scalp gently with your fingertips or a soft-bristled brush every day or every other day to stimulate blood circulation and promote hair growth.

 - Take a hair supplement that contains biotin, collagen, keratin, or other nutrients that can support your hair growth and strength.